 Normally the 700B Series control is shipped ready for 120 degree sensor spacing (P2-2 and P2-1 connected).
-However, if you are connecting to a motor that has 60 degree sensor spacing, you will need to use the supplied jumper to connect P2-2 to P2-3.
-Note figure 1 of the Hook-Up Diagram section, which shows the location of the selectable sensor spacing connector and attached jumper connector.
+However, if 60 degree sensor spacing is desired, use the supplied jumper to connect P2-2 to P2-3.
+Note figure 1, which shows the location of the selectable sensor spacing connector and attached jumper connector.
 Using this selectable jumper connector enables the control to drive motors with 60 or 120 degree sensor spacings.

 The input voltage is also jumper selectable and is shipped with the standard setting of 24/36VDC input (P3-2 and P3-3 connected).
 If 12 volt input is desired, move the supplied jumper to connect P3-2 to P3-1.
-See figure 1 of the Hook-Up Diagram section for location of the selectable input voltage connector and attached jumper connector.
+See figure 1 for location of the selectable input voltage connector and attached jumper connector.

-SPEED COMMAND SELECTION AND HOOK-UP
+SPEED COMMAND SELECTION